What Your Difficult, “Negative” Emotions May Be Trying to Tell You

 Sadness

 Let me start out with this: All that you’ve been taught about sadness, not unlike other “negative” emotions, is wrong.
 It’s incomplete.
 And it’s time we put it to rest.
-Sad is not bad.
-I repeat: sad is not bad.
+Sadness is not something we need to shame ourselves for.
+It is part of being human, and not proof that something is wrong with you.

 Sadness enters your experience when there has been some sense of loss.
 It comes to let you know “[Insert your name here], honey, it feels like something is missing from our life” and/or “this hurts”.
 Instead of “Why am I so sad?
 There’s no reason for me to be this upset”, try honoring the message that sadness brings instead by telling yourself “I understand why you’re upset.
 There is a lot of hurt here”.